sussner/CNC14Camera/README.md

 Installed python:<br>
 Linux: /usr/bin/python3 CNC14Camera.py<br>
-Windows: double click on CNC14Camera.py<br>
+Windows 10/11: double click on CNC14Camera.py<br>

+Windows 7: Since Windows 7 is not supported anymore, you need to install an older version of python (tested Python 3.8.9 https://www.python.org/ftp/python/3.9.8/python-3.9.8.exe).

 # Single executables
 You may want to have a single executable so that you don't have to take care